-Emerald Ash Borer in Aston, Pennsylvania
+Emerald Ash Borer Information for Aston, PA Residents

 The green metallic beetles originate from Asia, but the Emerald Ash Borer arrived in the United States through wood packing materials.
 The threat and battle against these wood-boring beetles is prevalent in Pennsylvania.
 Even in Aston, EAB damage is a common problem in the community.

 Signs and Symptoms of Damage Caused by Ash Borer